ryanbyrne30/home_lab/infrastructure/tools/kubernetes/rancher/setup/rke2_cluster.md

 ## Prerequisites

-- Set up 3 nodes, load balancer and a DNS record [reference](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/infrastructure-setup/ha-rke2-kubernetes-cluster)
+- Set up an odd number of nodes, load balancer and a DNS record [reference](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/infrastructure-setup/ha-rke2-kubernetes-cluster)
   - [Set up an nginx load balancer](../../../nginx/load_balancer.md)
 - Note that in order for RKE2 to work correctly with the load balancer, you need to set up two listeners: one for the supervisor on **port 9345**, and one for the Kubernetes API on **port 6443**
+- Make sure your host meets the [minimum requirements](https://docs.rke2.io/install/requirements#hardware)
+  - 4GB of RAM
+  - 2 CPUs

 ## Installing Kubernetes